aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/conversion/pdf-to-xlsx/_index.md

 1. Create an object to connect to the Cloud API
 1. Upload your document file
 1. Perform the conversion using etPdfInStorageToXlsx
-1. Download the result if need it
+1. Download the result if needed it

 {{% /blocks/products/pf/agp/feature-section-col %}}